Royal Society for the Protection of Birds: Finances

 The RSPB is funded primarily by its members; in 2006, over 50% of the society's £88 million income came from subscriptions, donations and legacies, worth a total of £53.669 million.
 As a registered charity, the organisation is entitled to gift aid worth an extra £0.25 on every £1.00 donated by income tax payers.
 The bulk of the income (£63.757 million in 2006) is spent on conservation projects, maintenance of the reserves and on education projects, with the rest going on fundraising efforts and reducing the pension deficit, worth £19.8 million in 2006.
+In 2024/25, total income was £152.9m, and expenditure was £134.1m.
+The organisation ended the financial year with £64.5 of financial reserves, of which £24.2m was earmarked for specific purposes.

 Advertising

 It was reported in an article in The Daily Mail on 2 November 2014 that claims that the charity "was spending 90 per cent of its income on conservation" by the UK Advertising Standards Authority were incorrect.
 The article claimed that the true figure was closer to 26%.
 The Charity Commission investigated the claims, and contacted the RSPB to get it to clarify its web statement.
 The RSPB complied, with the clarification that 90% of its net income (after expenses, not gross income as received) was spent on conservation, and that conservation activities were diverse, not limited to spending on its own nature reserves.
 This was accepted by the Charity Commission.